-December 1st, 2017
+December 1st, 2018

 (Questions?
 Contact Mr. Bruce Whittenberg, Executive Director, via email prior to sending the application.)

 When I receive a grant application, by email or snail mail, I first review it for eligibility and completeness.
 If there are questions, I will contact you.

 I make copies of each application and include them in the board of trustees meeting manuals, which are provided to the members well in advance of the June annual meeting.
 We cannot include photos and extraneous documents.

 Each member reviews and ranks the grants in advance of the annual meeting.
 If there are questions or any requests for additional information, I will notify you.

 Each applicant is invited and highly encouraged in 2023, to join by zoom or in person, the application presentation session during the meeting to present their proposal.
 Instructions on how to do so, along with a time slot will be sent to you.
 Presentations, including Q&A, are limited to 15 minutes per applicant and time limits are strictly observed.
 Be prepared with a well-organized 10-12 minute presentation and plan to allow 3-5 minutes for questions.

 If you do not hear from me by May 20 regarding a scheduled time for your presentation by Zoom, please contact me ASAP.
 Rarely, but occasionally, a grant application is not received in the office.